wso2/product-ei/distribution/README.txt

 	  Contains all the database scripts

     - lib
-	  Contains the basic set of libraries required to startup ESB in standalone mode
+	  Contains the basic set of libraries required to startup EI in standalone mode

     - repository
-	  The repository where services and modules deployed in WSO2 ESB are stored.
-In addition to this the components directory inside the repository directory contains the carbon runtime and the user added jar files including mediators third party libraries and so on..
+	  The repository where services and modules deployed in WSO2 EI are stored.

 	- conf
-	  Contains configuration files
+	  Contains configuration files specific to EI

 	- logs
-	  Contains all log files created during execution
+	  Contains all log files created during execution of EI

     - resources
 	  Contains additional resources that may be required, including sample